liqd/adhocracy3/docs/source/websockets.rst

           "resource": "RESOURCE_PATH",
           "child": "CHILD_RESOURCE_PATH" }

-  (rationale: remove and modify messages are interesting: a pool is probably rendered as a table of contents, and if the title of an object changes, or if an object is removed, the table of contents must be re-rendered.)
+    (Rationale for modify: a pool is probably rendered as a table of contents, and if the title of an object changes, the table of contents must be re-rendered.)

 * If resource is an Item (e.g. a Proposal):